-Support the vehicle such that the wheels are free to rotate (e.g., on axle stands, a chassis hoist, etc.) Leave the parking brake off, the transmission in neutral, and the Air Locker switch 'OFF'.
+Leave the parking brake off, the transmission in neutral, and the Air Locker switch 'OFF'.

-☐ Turn the ignition to the 'ON' position (leaving the motor off).
+6 Testing & Final Assembly ☐ Turn the ignition to the 'ON' position (leaving the motor off).
 The large illuminating symbol on the Air Locker switch cover should be 'OFF'. ☐ Turn the compressor (or alternate air source) on to charge the air supply up to its maximum pressure.
-Rotate one wheel by hand. ☐ The wheel should rotate freely and the opposite wheel should be turning in the opposite direction without any resistance or mechanical noise from within the differential. ☐ Turn the Air Locker switch to the 'ON' position.
-The illuminated symbol on the switch cover should light up. ☐ Rotate the same wheel again. ☐ Both wheels should rotate together. ☐ Turn the switch off again.
-Rotate the same wheel.
-The wheels should again rotate in opposite directions.
-7.3 Re-Sealing & Filling the Differential NOTE: Consult the ARB Air Locker Operating & Service Manual for recommendations on differential lubricant specifications.
-Replace the differential cover using gasket sealant or a standard differential cover gasket for your make of vehicle.
+Rotate one wheel by hand. ☐ The wheel should rotate freely and the opposite wheel should be turning in the opposite direction without any resistance or mechanical noise from within the differential.
+Turn the Air Locker switch to the 'ON' position.
+The illuminated symbol on the switch cover should light up.
+Rotate the same wheel again.
+Both wheels should rotate together.
+Turn the switch off again. ☐ Rotate the same wheel. ☐ The wheels should again rotate in opposite directions.
+6.2 Po Socies & Filling the Differential 6.3 Re-Sealing & Filling the Differential NOTE: Consult the ARB Air Locker Operating & Service Manual for recommendations on differential lubricant specifications. ☐ Replace the differential cover using gasket sealant or a standard differential cover gasket for your make of vehicle.
 Refill the differential until level with the filler hole.
-Refill the differential until level with the filler hole.
-Rotate the differential center 2 full turns.
-Rotate the differential center 2 full turns.
+Rotate the differential center 2 full turns. ☐ Check the oil level and refill if necessary. ☐ Replace filler plug (apply thread sealant to filler plug before inserting if it is a threaded type plug). ☐ Wipe differential housing clean of any oil or grease which may collect dirt or other abrasive particles.